FarronF/limerick-council-meetings/meetings/2021/11/18-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 21st October 2021.md

 Please note below the response received from Irish Water.
 “As part of our Small Towns and

-Villages Growth Programme, a project to provide additional treatment capacity and improve--- compliance at Hospital WWTP was recently announced.
+Villages Growth Programme, a project to provide additional treatment capacity and improve
+---
+compliance at Hospital WWTP was recently announced.
 This project will now continue

 through the standard capital investment delivery processes and will be required to meet